gitihubi00/account-policies/README.md

 The protocol is intentionally split into:

 * **`PolicyManager`**: a minimal orchestrator that tracks policy instances, verifies policy installation authorization, tracks lifecycle transitions and enforces invariants, and mediates policy execution on user accounts.
-    - The `PolicyManager` must be an execution-enabled owner on the user smart contract wallet.
+    - The `PolicyManager` must be an execution-enabled owner on the user smart contract.
     - This is the core trust anchor: the account delegates execution capability to the manager, and the manager delegates *policy-specific* authorization to policies.
 * **`Policy`**: a minimal hook interface that policy contracts implement to define authorization semantics and build a calldata payload that will serve as the wallet's call plan.
     - Policies are modular and extensible, and are wallet-interface-aware (because they emit wallet call plans).
 The `PolicyManager` has no prior or fixed knowledge of specific policies.